JamesKyburz/fontello-server/readme.markdown

 fontello server

-fonts are persisted in leveldb
+fonts are persisted in leveldb.

+Now your projects can use your fonts with no fontello setup.

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)